xyhp915/uix/README.md

 ### How to start a new project with UIx

-- Run `npx create-uix-app my-app` to scaffold a new project
+- Run `npx create-uix-app@latest my-app` to scaffold a new project
 - Clone starter template manually from [pitch-io/uix-starter](https://github.com/pitch-io/uix-starter)

 ## Usage